-CREDIT FOR PREVIOUS EDUCATION
+EXTERNAL TRANSFER CREDIT FOR PREVIOUS EDUCATION

 Students who previously attended UMA or another college/school/university may request a transcript evaluation to determine if any of the credits earned transfer to the student's current program of study at UMA.
-The student should speak to the Registrar's Office to discuss transfer credits.
+The student should contact the Registrar's Office at transfercredit@ultimatemedical.edu to discuss possible transfer credits.

 Students applying for credit in any of the categories described below must submit official transcripts to the Registrar's office.
+Official transcripts may not be issued to the student.
 Course descriptions and other supporting documentation may be required.
-Students are responsible for requesting their transcripts and paying any required fees as required by their prior institutions.
-Upon review and approval, UMA grants appropriate credit and notifies students.
+Students are responsible for requesting their official transcripts and paying any required fees as required by their prior institutions.
+Upon review and approval, UMA grants appropriate credit and notifies students within 30 days.

-Students using veterans educational benefits will be contacted by the School Certifying Official to complete the Postsecondary Education (Military Only) form.
+Students using veterans' educational benefits will be contacted by the School Certifying Official to complete the Postsecondary Education (Military Only) form.
 This form serves as authorization for UMA to obtain military transcripts through the Joint Services Transcript System (JST).
-Students utilizing Veterans educational benefits are required to submit official transcripts from all previously attended institutions to the Registrar's Office no later than sixty days from their start date.
-Failure to submit official transcripts from all institutions identified on the Postsecondary Education (Military Students Only) form will result in a termination of the student's veterans educational benefits.
-If official transcripts cannot be obtained during the sixty day period, the student may request an extension by emailing militaryaffairs@ultimatemedical.edu.
+Students utilizing veterans' educational benefits are required to submit official transcripts from all previously attended institutions to the Registrar's Office no later than sixty days from their start date.
+Failure to submit official transcripts from all institutions identified on the Postsecondary Education (Military Students Only) form will result in a termination of the student's veterans'

+educational benefits.
+If official transcripts cannot be obtained during the sixty-day period, the student may request an extension by emailing militaryaffairs@ultimatemedical.edu.
 The extension cannot exceed the end of the student's second semester/payment period.
-Refusal to submit official transcripts will result in an immediate termination of the student's veterans educational benefits.
+Refusal to submit official transcripts will result in an immediate termination of the student's veterans' educational benefits.
 Within 30 days of the receipt of official transcripts, the Registrar's office will issue an evaluation of transfer credits to the student.